timschreiber/timschreiber.github.com/index.md

 		<div class="col-xs-12 col-md-6 col-md-pull-6 jumbotron-column text-center">
 			<h1>Hi, I'm Tim.</h1>
 			<h2>And I write code.</h2>
-			<h4>Enterprise applications, websites, open source.
+			<h4>Enterprise applications, websites, open source &ndash; you name it.
 I like to help others write code, and sometimes I write about writing code.
 I'm a husband, father, backyard pitmaster, amateur songwriter, and novice gardener.
 Oh, and I have a cat.</h4>
 			<a href="/contact/" class="btn btn-lg btn-info">Hey, what's this button do?</a>
 		</div>
 	</div>